luisernestotrgz/String-Weighting-Solution/README.md

 1. Unzip `Solution.zip`.
 2. Navigate to the `Ex#1` folder.
 3. Split terminal.
-4. Run `server.py` in terminal 1.
+4. Run `server.py` in the first terminal.
-5. Run `client.py` in terminal 2.
+5. Run `client.py` in thge second terminal.